The superficial perineal pouch is an anatomic space below the perineal membrane in the urogenital triangle of the perineum.

 stage 0: carcinoma in situ (pre-invasive); corresponds to Tis

-stage I: tumour <2cm (greatest dimension) and confined to vulva/perineum; corresponds to T1
+stage I: tumor <2cm (greatest dimension) and confined to vulva/perineum; corresponds to T1

 stage Ia: stromal invasion by <1mm